 His experience of regulatory proceedings ranges from inquest, through trial, to the High Court and Court of Appeal.
-Stephen is recommended for his crime work and as a Band 1 Junior in Fraud, experienced in paper heavy cases of complexity including sensitive issues of disclosure, legal professional privilege and public interest immunity often international in scope.
+Stephen is recommended for his crime work and as a Leading Junior in Fraud, experienced in paper heavy cases of complexity including sensitive issues of disclosure, legal professional privilege and public interest immunity often international in scope.
 Stephen is a Grade 4 Prosecutor.

 Stephen is able to understand complex issues and communicate them in clear language to those he represents.
 He is widely recognised as having a level of skill and detail well beyond his year of call.

 Regina -v- Tarmac Trading Limited, Liverpool Crown Court, 2016, Paul Verrico, Eversheds.
 Defence of the Company through trial, led by John Cooper QC, in relation to the tragic death of a pedestrian killed by a motorist as he travelled through roadworks.

 Regina -v- UK Wood PLC, Teesside Crown Court, 2013, Tim Hill, Eversheds.
 Defence of the Company following the tragic death of a worker killed when he walked into the path of a large “front loading shovel” vehicle.
 Unintended breaches of Health and Safety Regulations were found to have contributed to this accidental death.